Menu

 USEFUL GEAR TO PACK FOR THE ROUTEBURN TRACK

-- Map: Other than the DOC map that you receive at check-in in Queenstown, you don’t need a map.
-The Great Walks are well-signposted and you can’t really get lost.
+🗺️ Map: You don’t really need one beyond the DOC map you get at check-in in Queenstown; all Great Walks are very well-signposted, you can’t really get lost.

-As mentioned, we hiked the Routeburn Track in mid-April while we were on a 3-week campervan trip around the South Island a few years back.
+We hiked the Routeburn Track in mid-April while we were on a longer campervan trip around the South Island.

 Torrential rain the day before had left us with low clouds and drizzly weather on our first day but we ended our adventure on a sunny, almost too warm day.